-In other studies there were no side effects from neem products (including neem oil) at all, even when using large amounts, and over several generations.
-(Note: the studies used laboratory rats, not people...)
+In other studies there were no side effects at all from neem products, including neem oil, even when using large amounts, and over several generations.
+But!
+The studies used laboratory rats, not people.

 But neem bark and neem leaf may also make conception less likely when you take them internally.
 (Actually, the research used large doses of concentrated extracts, not everyday amounts of leaf or bark).
 Neem leaf or bark extracts stimulate the immune system, and the increased immune system activity is thought to be responsible for the contraceptive and even abortive effect of neem oil.

 (More on this page: Neem And Birth Control/Neem Oil As A Contraceptive)

 In short, even if there is no hard data, why take chances?
 Don't take neem if pregnant or trying to conceive.